jeffreytse/jekyll-theme-yat/README.md

 $ bundle
 ```

+### Forking/Cloning the project

+You need to update the option of github workflow file `.github/workflows/build-jekyll.yml`, especially to ensure the value of `jekyll_baseurl` is correct.

 ### GitHub Pages without limitation

 GitHub Pages runs in `safe` mode and only allows [a set of whitelisted plugins/themes](https://pages.github.com/versions/). **In other words, the third-party gems will not work normally**.